guttih/voffcon/README.md

 # Ardos
 A System for controlling devices and appliances from anywere.
 It is made up by two components.
-A node server and A device web server.
+A node server and A device server.
 The main benefits of this system is your ability to create your own controls and cards, which other users logged in to your system can use to control devices you deside to put on your cards.

 # Licence
         Ardos is a system for controlling devices and appliances from anywere.
         It is made up from two components.
-A node server and A device web server.
+A node server and A device server.
         Copyright (C) 2016  Gudjon Holm Sigurdsson

         This program is free software: you can redistribute it and/or modify